dderevjanik/augustus/res/manual/README_map_editor_scenario_events.md

 ### City health
 + type = city_health
 + min = The minimum amount to adjust the city health by.
 Allowed values: -100 to 100.
 + max = The maximum amount to adjust the city health by.
 Allowed values: -100 to 100.
-Must be larger than 'min'.
+Must be larger than or equal to 'min'.
 + set_to_value = Should we set the city health to the given value, instead of adding it?
 Allowed values: "false" or "true".
   - "true" = City health will just be set to what is provided.
   - "false" = Number will be added to the current city health.